You are here

 • Avoid bad camera positioning (if possible) and remember to look directly at the webcam, not at the screen.

-• Avoid using WiFi if possible.
-Connection via a hard-wire Ethernet cable will always be faster and more reliable than WiFi.
+• Avoid using WiFi, if possible.
+Connection via a hard wired Ethernet cable will always be faster and more reliable than WiFi.